Coconut Palace

 Coconut Palace, also known as Tahanang Pilipino (lit.
 Filipino Home), is a government building located in the Cultural Center of the Philippines Complex in Pasay, Philippines.
 It was the official residence and the principal workplace of the Vice President of the Philippines during the term of Jejomar Binay.

+History

 It was commissioned in 1978 by First Lady Imelda Marcos as a government guest house and offered to Pope John Paul II during his visit to the country in 1981, but the Pope refused to stay there because it was too opulent given the level of poverty in the Philippines.

 Coconut Palace cost ₱37 million to build (Note: Presumably, in 2011 inflation-adjusted pesos though the article does not clarify.) and was partly financed by the Coconut Levy Fund, which was set up to be used for the welfare of coconut farmers.
 Its construction is sometimes associated with Mrs. Marcos' “edifice complex”, a term popularized by architectural historian Gerard Lico as the "obsession and compulsion to build edifices as a hallmark of greatness or as a signifier of national prosperity."
 It is presently owned by the Government Service Insurance System (GSIS).